pacelliv/hardhat-deploy-tutorial/README.md

 ```

 The `dotenv` plugin will import your environment variables from the `.env` file.

+Also in you deploy script the argument field to look like this: `args: [deployer]`, this is necessary because there's only one account provided in our `network` config for goerli.

 Now you only need to get some tesnet funds, you can get some from the [Alchemy's goerli faucet](https://goerlifaucet.com/).